This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- Preheat the oven to 170°F or warm, once hot, cut the oven off.
-In a large mixing bowl mix the yeast and warm water together set aside for 5 minutes.
-Add the sugar, kosher salt, butter, eggs, vanilla extract, and 3 ½ cups of flour, stir together.
+- Preheat oven to 170°F/ 73°C or warm; cut the oven off once hot.
+In a large mixing bowl, mix the yeast and warm water and set aside for 5 minutes until it bubbles slightly.
+Add the sugar, kosher salt, butter, eggs, vanilla extract, and 3 ½ cups of flour and stir together.
 Add 3 ¼ cups flour and mix until a soft ball of dough forms.

-- On a lightly floured surface, knead the dough 20 times until the dough is smooth, form into a ball, and transfer to a lightly greased bowl, cover with a towel, and pop in a warm oven for 1 hour, the dough will double in size.
+- On a lightly floured surface, knead the dough 20 times until the dough is smooth, forms into a ball, and transfer to a lightly greased bowl, cover with a towel, and pop in a warm oven for 1 hour; the dough will double in size.

-- Meanwhile, make the cinnamon filling, in a bowl mix, together with brown sugar, cinnamon, and kosher salt.
+- Meanwhile, make cinnamon sugar filling; in a bowl, mix brown sugar, cinnamon, and kosher salt.

 - After the dough has doubled in size.
-Punch dough down, on a lightly floured surface roll dough to ¼ inch thickness and into a rectangle shape.
-Brush with melted butter and evenly spread the cinnamon mix over dough, then raisins.
-Roll dough into a log shape.
-Cut the log in 1-inch slices, place on a baking sheet, cover, and pop in the fridge for 1 hour.
+Punch dough down on a lightly floured surface, roll dough to ¼ inch thickness, and into a rectangle shape.
+Brush with melted butter and evenly spread the cinnamon mix over the dough, then raisins.
+Roll the dough into a log shape.
+Cut the log into 1-inch slices, place in a 9x13 baking dish, cover, and pop in the fridge for 1 hour.

-- Preheat the oven to 400°F; bake rolls for 20 minutes, cover loosely with foil, and continue baking for 10 minutes, until golden brown.
+- Preheat oven to 400°F/204°C; bake rolls for 20 minutes, cover loosely with foil and continue baking for 10 minutes, until golden brown.

 Leave a Reply